ShiningVenus/CozyCritters/CODE_OF_CONDUCT.md

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported using our anonymous form, by emailing the dedicated moderation team at conduct@cozycritters.org, or by contacting the project team through GitHub issues or discussions.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported using our anonymous form, by emailing the dedicated moderation team at [will put real email ASAP], or by contacting the project team through GitHub issues or discussions.
 All complaints will be reviewed and investigated promptly and fairly.
 See the Moderation Policies section for details on how reports are handled and what to expect from the process.